 Communication between team members can be crucial to the success of DB testing.
 Testers are often left in the dark about the latest changes to data and schema.
 And when they finally learn about these changes, testers need to hastily rewrite their cases.

-With agile development, there may be additional issues, like making changes to the code on the fly without testing or reporting about them.
-Or submitting tasks to the testers at the last moment.
+With agile development, there may be additional issues, like making changes to the code on the fly without testing or submitting tasks to the testers at the last moment.

 This result is in under-testing and poor quality.